mootools/mootools-core/README.md

 	grunt nocompat --module=Class     # builds all deps on Class *folder*, builds all Specs on Specs/Class *folder*

 #### Removing Other Packager Blocks
 You'll need to add a specific task to the Gruntfile.
-See [line 24](https://github.com/mootools/mootools-core/blob/master/Gruntfile.js#L46) for an example.
+See [packager's documentation](https://github.com/ibolmo/grunt-mootools-packager) for more examples.

 ### Testing locally